MLBazaar/BTB/README.md

 - If you have a proposal for tuner that we should include in our benchmarking get in touch with us at [dailabmit@gmail.com](mailto:dailabmit@gmail.com).

-Note: In release v0.3.7, we are currently only doing 50 ML challenges.
+> :warning: **Note**: In release v0.3.7, we are currently only doing 50 ML challenges.
 Our next release for benchmarking will have results from 422 datasets and 3 optimization challenges.
 To check out what will be included in our benchmarking efforts - you can check [here](https://github.com/HDI-Project/BTB/projects).